ChristianRamseier/ledgers/README.md

 ### Storyline

 A sequence of chapters that illustrate how the ledger system evolves over time.
+The storyline is assumed to have infinite chapters with the boundary automatically extended as changes are applied.

 ### Chapter